Penn State DuBois Claims 2023 USCAA National Championship

 Calliari attributed the national championship to his team’s willingness to play small ball.
 They executed bunts, pitchers didn’t give up many walks and they played tremendous defense throughout the tournament to secure the title.

-The Nittany Lions were well represented on the all-tournament team as Lehman, Sicheri, Tiracorda and Wagner all receiving a spot on the honors team.
-Bodtorf was also honored as he was named this year’s tournament most valuable player.
+The Nittany Lions were well represented on the all-tournament team as Lehman, Sicheri, Tiracorda, and Wagner all received a spot on the honors team.
+Bodtorf was also honored as he was named this year’s tournament’s most valuable player.

 Penn State DuBois finishes the year with an overall record of 30 wins and 13 losses.
 The team closed out the season on a nine-game winning streak and won 18 of their final 19 games this season